DWalz/sdi-25/docs/exercise01.md

 ## Additional Remarks

-The server does have to accept the identity of the client in the same way the client does - the identity must be authorized by the server on connection attempt.
-Since the server was created with an already provided SSH key (which is the public key of the local computer) it has already been appended to the `authorized_keys` file of the `root` account which in turn makes any client which can prove this identity authorized to connect as root to the system:
+The **server does have to accept the identity of the client** in the same way the client does - the identity must be authorized by the server on connection attempt.
+Since the server was created with an already **provided SSH key** (which is the public key of the local computer) it has already been appended to the `authorized_keys` file of the `root` account which in turn makes any client, which can prove this identity, authorized to connect as root to the system:

 ```txt